Cardoso-topdev/omnisafe-test-front/README.md

 > - Made a APIs and callAPI services for CRUD operations.
 > - Setup redux flow to the project for managing application states.
 > - Integrate eslint and prettier.
+> - Sign In and Sign Up.
+> - Snackbar for showing API response.

 ## Launch Script